 Black Mustard is an erect annual plant growing on stiff stems to 8 feet high, sometimes with wide branching near the top.
 Upper stems are usually smooth while the lower stem may have some hair near the base.

 The leaves vary from bottom to top.
 Lower leaves are pinnatifid in the shape of lyre or simple deeply lobed.
 The terminal lobe will be much larger.
-These can be quite large, up to 10 inches long and they are on long stiff stalks.
-Leaves in the inflorescence are usually not stalked, more elliptic to lanceolate (broadest below the middle) in shape, like the lower leaves but reduced and less lobed and the margins may be toothed.
+These lower leaves can be quite large, up to 10 inches long and they are on long stiff stalks.
+Leaves in the upper stem and in the inflorescence are usually not stalked, more elliptic to lanceolate (broadest below the middle) in shape, like the lower leaves but reduced and less lobed and the margins may be toothed.

-The inflorescence consists of terminal erect racemes that are rounded and the inflorescence can get quite long on large plants - up to 2 feet.
+The inflorescence consists of terminal and axillary erect racemes that are rounded on top.
+The inflorescence can get quite long on large plants - up to 2 feet long.
 The racemes elongate as the flowers open from bottom to top, while seed pods form from the earlier flowers.

-The flowers are 4-parted, 1/4 to 1/3 inch wide with 4 (usually) yellow petals that are ovate with rounded tips and a clawed base; 4 (usually) green to yellow, long and narrow sepals, six stamens with yellow anthers, grouped into pairs, and a pistil with a single style that has a blunt tip.
+The flowers are 4-parted, 1/4 to 1/3 inch wide with a corolla of 4 (usually) yellow petals that are ovate with rounded tips and a clawed base; 4 (usually) green to yellow, long and narrow sepals, six stamens with yellow anthers, grouped into pairs with the outer pair shorter than the two inner pair (tetradynamous) and a pistil with a single style that has a blunt tip.
+The style and the two longer pair of stamens are slightly exserted from the corolla throat when the flower is open.

 Seed: Mature flowers produce a 2-valved slender linear 4-sided seed pod (called a 'silique') with a slender beak.
 The pod is about 2/3 inch long on a 1/3 inch stalk.
-The pod is held appressed to the stalk of the raceme (not spreading) and usually contains 5 to 7 dark brown seeds, 1 to 1.5 mm long.
+The pod is usually held appressed to the stalk of the raceme (not spreading) and usually contains 5 to 7 dark brown to black seeds, 1 to 1.5 mm in diameter.
 These are dispersed when the pod splits open along the lines of the 2 valves.

 Habitat: Black Mustard has a taproot but is an annual and re-seeds itself.
 On good soil in full sun with moist conditions the plant reaches its maximum potential.
 In poorer conditions it may be much shorter.
 It will be found along ditches and other waste places where it is undisturbed.
 If spreads into large stands if not disturbed.

 Names: The genus Brassica, is the Latin name for cabbage, which is in this genus.
 The species, nigra is Latin for 'black' referring to the seed color.
-A synonym name is Sinapis nigra L. The author names for the plant classification are: First to classify was - '(L.)' - which is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was ameded by ‘W.D.J.Koch’ which is for Wilhelm Daniel Joseph Koch (1771-1849), German botanist, Professor of Botany at Erlangen, author of several publications on European plants, who furthered the work of Linnaeus on this plant.
+A synonym name is Sinapis nigra which was the name applied in 1753 by the first author of the plant classification - '(L.)' - which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was ameded in 1833 to the current name by ‘W.D.J.Koch’ which is for Wilhelm Daniel Joseph Koch (1771-1849), German botanist, Professor of Botany at Erlangen, author of several publications on European plants.

 Comparisons: Several plants may be confused with Black Mustard, particularly Charlock Mustard, Sinapis arvensis L. but there the seed pods are knotty or wavy and not appressed to the raceme stalk.
 Black Mustard is quite tall compared to others.